Why cloud computing can get you a job ‘anywhere in the world’

 As a lecturer in the Institute of Technology Tallaght (ITT), Tellez is certainly in a position to divulge some valuable cloud computing knowledge.
 And, according to him, it’s a fascinating field to be in.

 With cloud computing, he said: “you can be working for any company and any type of industry, starting from the cloud provider to a company.”
 But the choices don’t end there.
-In fact, Tellez emphasised the point that once you’re embedded in the industry, you “will be able to get a job anywhere in the ”.
+In fact, Tellez emphasised the point that once you’re embedded in the industry, you “will be able to get a job anywhere in the world”.

 So, what types of skills do cloud computing professionals need to keep themselves brushed up on?
 As you might expect, basic knowledge of programming and automation forges a strong foundation.
 But as Tellez made clear, it’s really a “combination of softer and technical skills” that’s key.
 In fact, the most important skillS, he said, are “being a problem-solver” and having “the motivation to learn new things”.